qbead/qbeadWebsite/content/book/dancing.md

   pos_spin = 0;
   neg_spin = 0;
 }
-// If gz is positive, set the big LEDs to light up green
+// If gx is positive, set the big LEDs to light up green
-// If gz is negative, set the big LEDs to light up blue SpinWheel.setLargeLEDsUniform(0, pos_spin, neg_spin);
+// If gx is negative, set the big LEDs to light up blue SpinWheel.setLargeLEDsUniform(0, pos_spin, neg_spin);
 ```

-In this script, the LEDs light up green up when the device is spun around the x-axis in one direction (`if (SpinWheel.gz > 1)`), and blue when spun in the other direction (`else if (SpinWheel.gx < -1)`).
+In this script, the LEDs light up green up when the device is spun around the x-axis in one direction (`if (SpinWheel.gx > 1)`), and blue when spun in the other direction (`else if (SpinWheel.gx < -1)`).
 The `else` statment ensures that the SpinWheel's LEDs turn off when not enough rotation is detected.
 You can upload the sketch from: `Examples → SpinWearables → Dancing_with_Color → 1D_Rotation_Light_Up_Advanced` to give it a try on your own SpinWheel.
 For a more detailed explanation of this code, you can also check out [this script](/codedoc/examples/Dancing_with_Color/1D_Rotation_Light_Up_Advanced/1D_Rotation_Light_Up_Advanced.ino.html).